tangshuang/tyshemo/docs/model.md

 }
 ```

+*Notice: type=undefined is not allowed in a Model, when a field's value is undefined, tyshemo treat it as no value (treat as that the field is not existing).*

 ## Schema

 You can return an object as Model definition in `schema` method for a model so that you do not need to define static properties and is easy to extend the model.